silverwind/droppy/README.md

 ####`keepAlive` *integer*
 The interval in milliseconds in which the server sends keepalive message over the websocket.
 These messages add some overhead but may be needed with proxies are involved.
 Set to `0` to disable keepalive messages.
 ####`linkLength` *integer*
-The amount of characters in a shortlink.
+The amount of characters in a share link.
 ####`logLevel` *integer*
 The amount of logging to show. `0` is no logging, `1` is errors, `2` is info (HTTP requests), `3` is debug (Websocket communication).
 ####`maxFileSize` *integer*